 - A POD session usually lasts 1 – 1.5 hours

 - A Care Coordination Review lasts 1 – 1.5 hours

 Make an appointment

 The Open Access Service undertakes the initial assessment of your needs.
 Access to the service can be made by self-referral or from partner agencies.
 You can contact the service on 0208 289 1999 or by Fax on 0208 289 5507.
 We aim to see people within 5 working days of the receipt of the referral.
-If you are concerned at all about the length of time to get support then you can call the Service Manager Jonathan Williams on 07500 44 34 38.

 Can’t attend your appointment?

 If you cannot attend an appointment then we ask you to give us 24 hours’ notice of a cancellation so that we can accommodate this and make you another appointment.
 We may ask you to provide evidence of other appointments that you have attended if this effects attendance to the prescribing service.

 As a service we cannot authorise absences where you have been asked to attend BDAS by Probation, The Police or the Courts.